-If I had to choose one element of any piece of marketing material that I thought was most important, I’d have to say the call to action.
-Without a call to action - or CTA - your reader can only guess at what they should do next.
+If we had to choose one element of any piece of marketing material that we thought was most important, it would be the call to action.
+Without a call to action – or CTA – your reader can only guess at what they should do next.

 The psychology behind a call to action

 There’s a lot of psychology that goes into a good call to action.
 For example, imagine you’re on a fashion retail website.
 On the homepage you want to get people to browse.
 So you might have a section on dresses, another on shoes.
 These could include a call to action button that reads “shop the range” or “browse dresses”.
 Nice and relaxed.

 Having clicked through and seen an item you like you might then be encouraged to “buy now”.
 However some stores prefer “add to bag”, which takes the focus off of the money spending element and makes it feel like less of a commitment – like taking the item into the changing room rather than to the till.